POOYASP2/operating-system-notes/Scheduling Mixed Tasks.md

 The main difference between a **POLLING SERVER** from a **DEFERRABLE SERVER** is a polling server consumes its budget either running an aperiodic task or immediately if no aperiodic tasks is ready.

-The budget or capacity of a Polling Server is recharged at the beginning of each new period.
+The budget or capacity of a Polling Server is recharged at the beginning of each **new period of the server**.

 ![alt text](attachments/section-6/polling-server-example.png)
 _Example of Polling Server_